 If using Tabs as a navigation structure, be sure to connect them to the browser location.
 This will allow proper active styling and routing to function.

-If using Tabs as a navigation structure, don't use them in conjunction with other navigation structures such as Global Sidebar.
+If using Tabs as a navigation structure, don't use them in conjunction with other navigation structures.
 Combining multiple navigation structures creates a confusing experience for the user.
 It can lead to difficulties in navigating through an application and in ability to remember where desired content lives.

 Accessibility features such as role and aria-selected are built into Tabs.
 When a tab is selected, aria-selected is switched to true and toggled to false for all other tabs within the group.